virtuocity/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 ## Arrow functions

+An anonymous function has no name.
+You'll often see anonymous functions when a function expects to receive another function as a parameter.
+In this case, the function parameter is often passed as an anonymous function.

 If you pass an anonymous function like this, there's an alternative form you can use, called an arrow function.
 Instead of function(event), you write (event) =>:

 ```javascript